Community-Based Instruction (CBI)

 Post-High School Transition Program

-Transition planning focuses on a realistic plan that a student has for the future and provides the services and supports that the student needs to make a successful move into adult life.
-The Post-High School Transition Program provides employment opportunities on and off campus through private businesses, technical centers and college campuses.
+The Post-High School Transition Program provides students with disabilities employment opportunities on and off campus through private businesses, technical centers and college campuses.

-- Students must be between the ages of 18-21 and meet all of the requirements for graduation.
+- Students must be between the ages of 18-21, have an IEP, meet all of the requirements for graduation, and defer receipt of their diploma.

-- Students must have some successful CBI, CBVE, and/or volunteer experience.
+- Students must have some successful Community-Based Instruction (CBI), Career-Based Vocational Education (CBVE), and/or volunteer experience.

-- Student/parent/guardian must have a goal for employment or independence.
+- Student/parent/guardian must have a goal for employment or independence that is reflected in the Transition IEP.

 - Student attendance and behavior records are considered a factor for eligibility and placement.